-This view is a nice, clean shot of the best part on the Las Vegas Strip, but there is one downfall you need to be aware of.
-When I imported my photos into Lightroom after this shoot I saw to my dismay that my photos were not sharp.
+However, I had to go back to shoot here a second time.
+When I imported my photos into Lightroom after the first shoot I saw to my dismay that my photos were not sharp.
 I initially thought I had made an error by not refocusing after changing the zoom on my lens, so I went back to the same location two nights later and took the same photo.
-When I reviewed the photos in the field I saw to my surprise that they were also a bit blurry.
+When I reviewed the photos in the field I saw to my surprise that they were also just slightly blurry.

-My first thought was pretty much panic because the only logical explanation was that my lens was not focusing correctly.
-It was then that I realized that the very solid looking concrete wall that my tripod was sitting on was not actually rock solid.
+At first, I panicked, because the only logical explanation was that my lens was not focusing correctly.
+It was then that I realized that the very solid-looking concrete wall that my tripod was sitting on was not actually rock solid.
 When I rested my hand on the wall I could feel a very slight but constant vibration, and when shooting long exposures any vibration will result in a soft photo.

 After taking these shots I wanted an even better photo location of the Vegas Strip, so my wife and I rented a room at the Cosmopolitan Hotel, located beside the Bellagio.
 This place is not cheap…just saying.